mphbo/tinyapp/README.md

-## This app was created with a main functional points in mind
+## This app was created with the main functional points in mind
 * The user can register/login/logout and store urls
 * The user can then update/delete those urls
 * A tally is kept of each time others visit each url as well as a timestamp of every visit from a different user